 Step 2.
 Install LAMP server.

-First thing to do is to go to Akaunting’s download page and download the latest stable version of Akaunting,:
+The first thing to do is to go to Akaunting’s download page and download the latest stable version of Akaunting:

 We will need to change some folders permissions: